Our Coaching Staff would like to welcome you to the Temecula Swim Club! Below are biographies of our staff, as well as some of their accomplishments.

 If your questions are related to workouts, meets, events, goal setting, and other swimming related needs, please contact one of the coaches.
 For all questions related to administrative, such as dues, safety, or policy issues, please contact our Head Coach.

 Nicole started swimming with TMEC when she was 12 years old.
 She continued to swim with the club while swimming for Great Oak High School for her four years.
 Her Junior and Senior year Nicole went to CIF for the 100 breaststroke and made finals as well as consolation finals for the 200 IM.
 While on the high school team she also was in the senior group and was team captain.
-In 2013, she began her collegiate swimming career at Concordia University in Irvine, making National cuts and swimming in Oklahoma as a freshman.
+In 2013, she began her collegiate swimming career at Concordia University in Irvine, swimming in the Oklahoma Nationals as a freshman.
 She transferred out to complete her AA in science at a more suitable school.
 Nicole coached the Shark Attack summer swim program teaching 4-12 years olds how to swim.
 She became a competitive age group coach in the year 2016 until she had her son in 2017.
-Outside of work she loves to spend her time with her husband and son, while going back to school to complete an MA certificate program.
+Nicole currently works virtually as the Team Registrar for Temecula Swim Club.
+Outside of work Nicole loves to bake, paint and be active outdoors with her two sons Caleb and Brayden.